Commercial Property Assessments

 How your commercial property is assessed

-If you own a property that meets one or more of the following criteria, we classify it as a commercial property if it:
+If a property meets one or more of the following criteria, we assess it as a commercial property:

 - Is used for retail, food service, office or other general commercial uses.